linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 Both React and Vue handle web page changes through a virtual DOM.
 The virtual DOM provides efficiency over traditional DOM manipulation, but it still has the user's browser handle most of the page processing.
 As a result, users can experience performance dips with more virtual DOM manipulation.

-Svelte takes a turn away from that model.
+Svelte diverges from that model.
 Instead of using a virtual DOM, Svelte applications do the majority of their process during compilation.
 The result is small, performant application bundles.

 Svelte also stays closer to standard HTML and JavaScript/TypeScript concepts and tooling.
-React and Vue reimagine the model for web-frontend development, introducing many novel concepts and tools to enhance the developer experience.
+React and Vue re-imagine the model for web-frontend development, introducing many novel concepts and tools to enhance the developer experience.
 However, Svelte's model only slightly deviates from classic frontend models.
 That fact makes the framework typically more approachable for developers unfamiliar with modern web frontend concepts and tooling.

 ## How to Install Svelte

-The recommended approach in the official documentation is to start your Svelte project using the SvelteKit.
+To install Svelte, the recommended approach in the official documentation is to start your Svelte project using the SvelteKit.
 The SvelteKit installs with the command for creating a new NPM project, meaning you do not need any global Svelte installation.

-With the SvelteKit installed, your project compiles `.svelte` files to the appropriate JavaScript and CSS at build time.
+With the SvelteKit installed, your project compiles `.svelte` files into the appropriate JavaScript and CSS at build time.
 SvelteKit also brings ready access to convenient frontend development features like routing.

 1. Install NPM to manage your Svelte project and install its dependencies.
 Follow the relevant section of our guide on [How to Install and Use the Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/#how-to-install-npm).